top of page

 A Word of Caution

-Always ride with a helmet and in a way that you are in control of the bike, not the other way around.
+Always wear protective gear, such as a helmet and gloves, and ensure you are in control of the bike, not the other way around.
 Ride responsibly, defensively, and safely!
-It is senseless to gain some seconds but spends weeks recovering in a hospital and/or at home!
-You, your body, your parents, your family, and your friends will surely appreciate your precautions during a bike ride.
+It is not worth gaining a few seconds if it means spending weeks recovering in a hospital or at home.
+Your body, parents, family, and friends will definitely appreciate your precautions during a bike ride.

 Comments